 While lane-change accidents and rear-end accidents are usually quite simple to unpack, T-bone accidents are a different story entirely.
 On top of that, the injuries that result from these accidents are many degrees more severe.

 Generally speaking, these accidents occur when one driver attempts to beat a red light as another driver is going through an intersection.
 In order to beat the red light, the driver speeds up on his way through the red light and smashes directly into another driver.

 In other cases, it is the driver who was hit maneuvering their car into an intersection when they were not supposed to.
-In this article, we’ll discuss the various permutations of side-impact collisions and how fault is determined in these accidents.
+In this article, Our Washington auto accident lawyers will discuss the various permutations of side-impact collisions and how fault is determined in these accidents.